-Supporters argue that more stringent voter ID requirements deter voter fraud and instill confidence in the integrity of the electoral process.
-Opponents argue that voter fraud is very rare, so the only effect of strict ID requirements is to raise the barriers to voting in ways that disproportionately affects citizens of low socioeconomic status.
+Supporters of more stringent voter ID requirements argue that these will deter voter fraud and instill confidence in the integrity of the electoral process.
+Opponents argue that voter fraud is extremely rare, so the only effect of strict ID requirements is to raise the barriers to voting in ways that disproportionately affect citizens of low socioeconomic status.

-The recent increase in strict voter ID requirements has led to a number of lawsuits alleging racial discrimination.
+The recent increase in strict voter ID requirements has led to several lawsuits alleging racial discrimination.
 Similarly, the rise of voter ID laws has led to an increase in scholarly research into the effects of these laws on voter turnout.

 Current requirements